-With living expenses considerably lower than in the UK and USA, and international exchange rates ensuring value for money, South Africa's universities are becoming a popular choice among foreign students.
+Offering considerably cheaper living costs than other English-speaking destinations such as the UK and USA, and exchange rates ensuring value for money, South African universities are becoming a popular choice among international students.

 South African universities

 South Africa is home to 23 public universities, falling under three categories of institution:

 - six centres of technology ‘technikons’, offering vocational study

 - six comprehensive institutions offering a combination of the above.

 Universities in South Africa make nine appearances in the QS World University Rankings 2016/17.
 The University of Cape Town ranks the highest of these, with the University of the Witwatersrand (also known as Wits) following close behind.